 In 2018, CORUM L'Épargne and Nicolas embarked on the Route du Rhum in a new boat.
 Together, they aim for a podium but Nicolas has to give up for medical reasons.
 He stops in Portugal where he is welcomed by Frédéric Puzin, President of CORUM L'Épargne, and his close collaborators.
 The outcome of this campaign is positive in terms of brand awareness.
 Shortly before Christmas 2018, the construction of an IMOCA designed by the architect Juan Kouyoumdjian was launched with a project that will take them to the Vendée Globe in 2020 and the Route du Rhum 2022.

-Nicolas took the start of the famous round the world race on November 8, 2020, but dismasted off Cape Verde.
-The disappointment is immense, but the sailor bounces back and wastes no time in starting the repair work on his IMOCA.
-After a few weeks, CORUM L'Epargne is ready for the races of 2021.
+Nicolas took the start of the famous round the world race on 8th November 2020, but dismasted off Cape Verde.
+The disappointment was immense, but the sailor bounced back and lost no time in starting the repair work on his IMOCA.
+After a few weeks, CORUM L'Epargne is ready for the races in 2021.
+Another busy year as the skipper is taking part in The Ocean Race Europe with a crew and the Transat Jacques Vabre with Sébastien Josse.